-- 1. If the Vice Provost for Research determines that an Investigation is warranted, he or she shall inform the Provost (and Associate Vice Provost, Faculty Personnel Services, where the Respondent is a member of the CMU faculty or Director of Employee Relations/HR where Respondent is a CMU staff member) of such finding.
-Within 15 business days after such notification, the Provost shall cause an Investigation Committee to be appointed to explore the allegations in detail, to examine the evidence in depth, and to determine specifically whether Research Misconduct has been committed.
+- 1. If the VPRI recommends that an Investigation is warranted, he or she shall inform the Executive Vice President/Provost (and Executive Director, Faculty Personnel Services, where the Respondent is a CMU faculty member, or Director of Employee Relations/HR where the Respondent is a CMU staff member, or Vice President for Student Affairs where the Respondent is a CMU student) of such finding.
+At the discretion of the Executive Vice President/Provost, within 15 business days after such notification, the Executive Vice President/Provost shall appoint an Investigation Committee to explore the allegations in detail, to examine the evidence in depth, and to determine specifically whether Research Misconduct has been committed.
 In so doing, the Provost or his/her designee shall take reasonable steps to ensure an impartial and unbiased investigation to the maximum extent practicable, including participation of persons with appropriate professional expertise who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the investigation. - 2.
 For cases in which the Respondent is a regular faculty member, the Investigation will be coordinated according to processes outlined in the collective bargaining Agreement between CMU and the CMU Faculty Association.
-For cases in which the Respondent is a student, a person holding an academic appointment or a staff member in an academic unit, the Provost shall make appointments to the Investigation Committee in consultation with the responsible Dean.
-In other cases, the Provost shall make appointments to the Investigation Committee in consultation with the responsible Vice President or responsible senior officer. - 3.
-The Investigation Committee shall consist of at least three individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to search for and evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the Investigation, one of which is assigned by Faculty Personnel Services or Human Resources as appropriate.
+For cases in which the Respondent is a student, a person holding an academic appointment or a staff member in an academic unit, the Executive Vice President/Provost shall make appointments to the Investigation Committee in consultation with the responsible Dean.
+In other cases, the Executive Vice President/Provost shall make appointments to the Investigation Committee in consultation with the responsible Vice President or responsible senior officer. - 3.
+The Investigation Committee shall consist of at least three individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to search for and evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the Investigation, one of which is assigned by Faculty Personnel Services, Human Resources, or Student Affairs as appropriate.
 These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may be from inside or outside CMU.
-The Provost shall appoint one of the members to serve as chair.
-In addition to the three Investigation Committee members, the Vice Provost for Research or his/her designee shall serve as recording secretary and be responsible for maintaining committee minutes and detailed records of all documentary evidence. - 4.
-If there is an allegation involving individuals from different employment classifications and/or students, the Provost shall confer with the appropriate Deans or other responsible officers listed above and determine a single, coordinated process for conducting the Investigation. - 5.
+The Executive Vice President/Provost shall appoint one of the members to serve as chair.
+In addition to the three Investigation Committee members, the VPRI or his/her designee shall serve as recording secretary and be responsible for maintaining committee minutes and detailed records of all documentary evidence. - 4.
 The Investigation Committee shall determine whether experts other than those appointed to the committee ought to be consulted during the Investigation to provide special expertise regarding the analysis of evidence.
 If consulted, such experts shall provide a strictly advisory function to the committee.
 At the request of the chair, they may interview witnesses and participate in committee deliberations, but they may not otherwise help to determine the outcome of the Investigation.
 The experts chosen may be from inside or outside of CMU.